lucacimo/triathlon_web_app/README.md

 ## Code Example

 REST API to create, update and manage workouts and retrieve workout statistics.
-For the API usage and sample codes check the test script
+For the API usage and sample code check the test script

 ## Installation

 Install the following packages:

-Install python 2.7
+1. install python 2.7

-pip install cherrypy
+2. pip install cherrypy

-pip install numpy
+3. pip install numpy

 Run python triathlon_web_app.py, it will run on localhost:8080 by default